grumpy-systems/debian-iso/README.md

 1) The installation is completely automated, and will overwrite the first hard drive the system sees (`/dev/sda`).
+2) The hostname and domain name will be set via the DHCP hostname.
+This can be changed after installation, but during installation no option is presented.
 2) The image is not designed to be written to actual media like a CD or USB drive.
 It's sole purpose is to boot virtual machines.  _In Theory_ it can be written to a plain CD, but this has never been tested.